 Approximately seven miles of trails can be explored along the legendary Yellowstone River.
 Bring a picnic lunch and dip your toes in the water!
 Riverfront Park and Two Moon Park offer leisurely walks or bike rides along the Yellowstone River.
 These parks boast an abundance of foliage and are a great place to take in the wildlife.
 A notable site at Two Moon Park is the Weeping Wall which hugs the northwest side of the park and “weeps” water year-round.

 To experience both the sandstone heights and the rivers, explore the Four Dances Recreation Area.
-Hike from the parking area to the edge of Sacrifice Cliff.
+Hike from the parking area to the edge of the Rimrocks.
 Be aware that the steep drop-offs along this trail reach 500 feet over the Yellowstone River!
 Additional trails in this area lead down through the pine forest and end at the Yellowstone River.

 Head up to Pictograph Cave State Park.
 Explore three caves and see evidence of habitation from 3,000 years ago.
 This is an excellent place to get out and hike around or just peruse at your leisure.
 Visit their Visitor Interpretive Center to explore ancient artifacts.